the-fool/moontower/README.md

 Get [hugo](https://gohugo.io/getting-started/installing/).

 (Hugo is a program that assembles a finished website from a kit we give it.
 It's easier for us to make a kit with instructions rather than do all the meticulous low-level plumbing by hand.
-The source code here is a kit with instructions for Hugo.)
+This source code is a kit with instructions for Hugo.)

 # First steps